Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Warmiwañusqa Pass

-Transition between Andes and Cloud Forest
+Change between Andes and Cloud Forest

-Important Ruins along the Way
+Important Ruins Along the Way

 Wiñay Wayna